 In the unlikely event that your claim is unsuccessful, you do not have to pay our fees under the “no-win-no-fee” agreement.
 Our expenses and any costs incurred by the other side are covered by a separate insurance policy.
 In cases started after April 2013 the cost of that insurance policy (the premium) cannot be recovered from the other side.
 However, other rule changes, again for cases started after April 2013, also mean that you are much less likely to have to pay the other side’s costs if you lose.

 There are a number of changes in how cases are funded and costs dealt with generally from April 2013.
 At MKB Solicitors we will advise you fully on the funding options available under the new rules from April 2013.

 How much is my claim worth?

 Each case is different because every person is different.
 There are two basic types of compensation:

-- Compensation for your injuries– these are for your pain, suffering and loss of activities, for example, sport and hobbies.
+- Compensation for your injuries– this is for your pain, suffering and loss of amenity, for example, sport and hobbies.
 We obtain medical evidence so that we value this part of your claim.

-- Other losses– these are to compensate you for expenses including (depending on the type of claim):
+- Other losses– this is to compensate you for expenses including (depending on the type of claim):